-You can tell by the carcass of flies falling down on the floor of the cage.
+You can tell by the carcass (dead bodies) of old flies falling down on the floor of the cage.
 If they're clustered up in one place, it means the love cage design does not provide evenly spaced out lighting around the cage.
 We may then need to tweak it here & there.

 For example, you can choose a position that's not blocked by surrounding objects or near a window.
 If it's too bright, hang a dark piece of fabric to cover it up.
 When you see that the dead fly bodies are scattered quite evenly around the cage, then you know the lighting is good.